Ireland's housing crisis: what the 2026 rental reforms change

 No-fault evictions restricted.
 For landlords with four or more properties, no-fault evictions are effectively banned for new tenancies.
 Smaller landlords retain more flexibility, but the bar for eviction is higher across the board.

 A new Rent Price Register.
 The Residential Tenancies Board (RTB) gains enhanced powers, including a public register of rents designed to bring transparency to what landlords are actually charging.
-If you are entering a new tenancy from March, the 2% cap applies to you — verify your rent against the new RTB register.
+If you are entering a new tenancy from March, the 2% cap applies to you, so verify your rent against the new RTB register.

 There is a significant catch: landlords can reset rents to market rates between tenancies or at the end of each six-year cycle.
 Critics argue this creates an incentive to push tenants out so a new tenant can be charged the going rate.